MFazio23/wc2018/README.md

 ## Terms of Service
 WWC2019 is just for fun, should be free, and has no attached warranty.

-Again, this is in no way officially associated with FIFA or the 2018 FIFA World Cup Russia™.
+Again, this is in no way officially associated with FIFA or the FIFA Women's World Cup France 2019™.

 Soccer ball icon made by Freepik from www.flaticon.com

-###### WWC2019 is in no way officially associated with FIFA or the FIFA Women's World Cup France 2019™.